black and white bed linen

 low angle view photography of a gray building

-Millets are the carbon neutral crops by virtue of carbon absorption from the environment equivalent to their carbon emissions of 0.1–0.2 CO2eq kg per kg of production, compared to 0.4 CO2eq kg per kg of rice production and 0.35 CO2eq kg per kg of wheat production.
+Millets are carbon‑neutral crops by virtue of absorbing carbon from the environment in amounts equivalent to their emissions.
+They have a carbon footprint of 0.1–0.2 CO₂eq kg per kg of production, compared to 0.4 CO₂eq kg per kg for rice and 0.35 CO₂eq kg per kg for wheat.

 Good for farmer